osmandapp/web/main/docs/user/plugins/trip-recording.md

 ## Recording parameters

-*Trip recording can be configured for each specific profile*, as the parameters may be different depending on the character of the movement, for example, to determine the location of a car driver, a cyclist or a Nordic walker.
-All [profiles](../personal/profiles.md) are configured in the general [settings](../start-with/first-steps.md#how-to-manage-your-settings) of the entire app.
+*Trip recording can be configured for each profile*, as the parameters may be different depending on the character of the movement (a car driver, a cyclist or a Nordic walker).
+You may need to make some adjustments to the way you capture and record location points in the file: few, a lot, with gaps etc. to make the end result look smooth and usable.
+All [profiles](../personal/profiles.md) are configured in the global [settings](../personal/global-settings.md) of the entire app.
 First, you need to select the required profile, and then among other profile settings find the section dedicated to Trip recording.

-Depending on the character of your movement: driving, cycling, horseback riding, skiing, etc., you may need to make some adjustments to the way you capture and record location points in the file: few, too many, spacing, and others to make the end result look smooth and usable.
+Depending on the character of your movement: driving, cycling, horseback riding, skiing, etc., you may need to make some adjustments to the way you capture and record location points in the file: few, a lot, with gaps etc. to make the end result look smooth and usable.

-There are recording parameters that you can adjust depending on the context.
-For example, the time interval, how often the Location module should detect your location; whether to record points or wait for the next detection result if the detection results are almost the same; if it is acceptable to generate separate segments within the same track in case of gaps, and so on.
-Use the descriptions of the available parameters specified for the corresponding Android or iOS version of the application.

 <Tabs groupId="operating-systems">